Performance Tuning

 Benchmarks

-Approximate analysis times on a MacBook Pro (M1, 16 GB RAM):
+Approximate analysis times on a MacBook Pro (M1, 16 GB RAM) with rayon parallelization:

 |---|---|---|---|---|---|---|

-These timings include all phases: file mapping, graph construction, dominator computation, leak detection, histogram, and waste analysis.
+These timings include all phases: file mapping, node extraction (Phase 1), parallel edge extraction, CSR construction, dominator computation, leak detection, histogram, and waste analysis.